-The best way to stay hydrated is to drink plenty of fluids with meals and drink about two cups (16 ounces) of water two hours before exercise.
-Monitor your hydration status through two simple measures:
+The best way to stay hydrated is to drink plenty of fluids with meals, and drink about 2 cups (16 ounces) of water 2 hours before exercise.

 Is it better to stay hydrated with sports drinks or plain water?

-Recreational athletes can drink water for hydration.
-But if you're exercising for more than 60 minutes in hot, humid conditions, sports drinks provide not only fluid, but carbohydrates and sodium.
 Sports drinks are also a good choice if you play team sports like soccer or football, especially when the temperature and humidity are high.
-If you are a heavy sweater, a sports drink might be preferable to water.
+If you sweat a lot, a sports drink might be preferable to water.

 Is it bad to exercise on an empty stomach, especially in the morning?